Hair

 What size barrel should I use on my hair?

-0.5" to 0.75": These curling wands create tight and defined ringlets or corkscrew curls (like the trendy disco curls!), and are generally recommended for those with short to medium hair.
+• 0.5" to 0.75": Creates tight ringlets or corkscrew curls that are best for short to medium hair

-1.5" to 1.75": Larger than your average curling iron, these barrels are ideal for long hair and yield voluminous waves that rival the look of a great blowout.
+• 1.5" to 1.75": Ideal for long hair and big, voluminous waves that mimic a blowout

 What kind of curling irons do salons use?

-How to get beachy waves
+How do you get beachy waves?

-How to make curls last
+How do you make curls last?

 Can you use a flatiron for curls?

-Are ceramic irons or titanium options better?
+Are ceramic or titanium curling irons better?

 Are gold curling irons better?

-How to protect your hair from heat
+How can you protect your hair from heat damage?

 Meet the experts